nutco21ris/virtual-housing-agent/README.md

 This project aims to solve the challenge of finding a suitable rental property in San Francisco by leveraging data science and machine learning techniques.
 The Virtual Housing Agent provides users with personalized recommendations based on their preferences, and displays results on an interactive map.

+## Access the Application

+The application has been deployed to Streamlit, and you can access it directly using the following link:[Virtual Housing Agent San Francisco][https://virtual-housing-agent-sf-nutco21ris.streamlit.app]

 ## Motivation